jonathanmnovak/hello-world-snorkel/README.md

 arguments (since there is no `resources` argument).
 This would be a nice future enhancement to make building similar TFs more efficient.

+## Applying TFs

+Use a `Policy` to define the sequence of applying TFs to data points.
+This includes applying a random uniform policy (via `RandomPolicy`) or a given distribution (via `MeanFieldPolicy`).

+After the TFs are applied and augmented data is created, you can now build models with this expansive training set!

 # General Thoughts

 #### Pros: